krisaoe/myBootstrap3/README.md

 ### Link to this module
 ```
-$ npm link # in the myBootstrap3 directory
+# in the myBootstrap3 directory
+$ npm link
-$ cd ../ # back to project root folder
+# back to project root folder
+$ cd ../path-to-project
 $ npm link myBootstrap3
 ```